ArronJablonowski/SIFT_Plus_Installer/README.md

 * For use with Ubuntu 20 or Ubuntu 22 only.

-This script leverages the CAST project for saltstack configuration - https://github.com/ekristen/cast
+This script leverages the CAST project for SIFT saltstack configuration - https://github.com/ekristen/cast

 ```
 chmod + x ./installSIFTplus.sh